SirVeggie/Tsoha/README.md

 ## Links
 ### Heroku
 Find the [Heroku app](https://scribase.herokuapp.com/) here.
-Create a new account to use the app properly.
+Create a new account to use normal features.

+Admin account to test admin features:

+Username: `Admin`

+Password: `1234`

 ### Documentation
 Check the documentation for the